-The insurance applies 24-hours a day in the entire Schengen zone, as well as departure from home country for direct journey to the Schengen zone up to arrival in home country following direct journey there from the Schengen zone.
+The insurance applies in Sweden 24-hours a day (in the entire Schengen zone if you have an active Schengen visa), as well as departure from home country for direct journey to the Schengen zone up to arrival in home country following direct journey there from the Schengen zone.
 For more information, refer to the full terms and conditions of this insurance (on the right).
-Claim forms (on right) should be signed by Lena Winald Möller, International Relations Office, Students' House, 1st floor.
+Claim forms (on right) should be signed by International Relations Office, Students' House, 1st floor.

 If you’re a citizen of any of the EU/EEA countries or Switzerland, you should register for a European Health Insurance Card (EHIC) in your home country before coming to Sweden.
 This card gives you the right to medical care at the same cost as Swedes.
 The European Commission has developed an EHIC app with more information on the card and how it works.